picotech/picosdk-python-wrappers/README.md

+## Testing this code

+Check which device driver your device uses, and check the constants at the top of the test files to enable the relevant drivers for connected-device tests. (most tests use this).

+run `nosetests` in the root of the repo.

 ## Python interface

 The library class's public methods (ones not starting with an underscore) form a sanitised Python interface to the